Best wireless plans for international travel 2026

 Best overall

-In addition to great coverage domestically, Verizon's Unlimited Ultimate plan gives you unlimited talk and text in more than 210 countries alongside 15GB of premium high-speed data.
+In addition to great coverage domestically, Verizon's Unlimited Ultimate plan has unlimited talk & text in more than 210 countries, alongside 15GB premium data.

 Best budget

-Starting at just $45 per month, Visible's Plus Pro plan gives you unlimited talk, text, and data in Mexico and Canada, plus free calls and texts to more than 85 countries and two free Global Pass days every month.
+For $45 per month, Visible's Plus Pro plan offers you unlimited talk, text, and data in Mexico and Canada, and free calls and texts to more than 85 countries and two free Global Pass days every month.

 Best premium

-If you can afford it, T-Mobile's Experience Beyond plan will give you unlimited text and 256Kbps data in over 210 countries, plus a few surprising perks such as discounts on hotels and rental cars.
+With T-Mobile's Experience Beyond plan, you get unlimited texts and 15GB high-speed data in more than 210 countries, plus a few surprising perks like discounts on hotels and rental cars.

 Best for Latin America

-Sign up for AT&T's Unlimited Premium PL plan and you'll get to enjoy unlimited talk, text, and data when you're traveling in or between 20 countries in Central and South America.
+Sign up for AT&T's Premium 2.0 plan and you'll enjoy unlimited talk, text, and data when you're traveling in or between 20 countries in Central and South America.

 Best perks

-Google Fi's Unlimited Premium plan offers unlimited service in Mexico &Canada, as well as free texts, $0.20/min calling, and 50GB of high-speed data in over 200 countries worldwide.
+Google Fi's Unlimited Premium plan offers unlimited service in Mexico & Canada, free texts, $0.20/min calls, and 50GB high-speed data in more than 200 countries worldwide.

 Best overall